cchammy/MSc-Final-Project/README.md

 # MSc-Final-Project
  **Time Will Tell: benchmarking LSTM networks against traditional methods for remaining useful life prediction**

-This repository contains all source code and associated files for the MSc Data Science final project.
+This repository contains all source code and associated files for my MSc Data Science final project.
 This README details requirements and instructions for running the code.

 **Contents**